Amy Katherine is a chocolate connoisseur who is always in search of new ways to redefine life as a chocoholic.

 There is also the fact that while all chocolate is, well, chocolate-flavored, all fudge is most certainly not.
 Fudge can be made in a large selection of flavors, and while some of these flavors do incorporate chocolate, many of them do not.

-There is also the difference in the actual production procedure of the two varieties of confections.
+There is also a difference in the actual production procedure of the two varieties of confections.
 Fudge is created by mixing sugar, milk, butter, and other ingredients (such as cocoa in chocolate fudge) and heating them until they melt together.
 After they have melted together, the mixture is then beaten during the cooling process.
 Chocolate, however, is created using elements of the cacao bean, and even white chocolate is made using cocoa butter from the cacao bean.
 Fudge is more of a confection that can be created using cocoa or other chocolate elements or created without them by substituting other elements such as vanilla or peanut butter.

 Note that dogs cannot eat theobromine, which is found in cocoa.
 Cocoa will always be found in chocolate, and the darker the chocolate, the more theobromine it will contain.
-Only fudge containing coffee or cocoa will have theobromine.
+Only fudge-containing coffee or cocoa will have theobromine.

 While both of these delicious sweet treats are mouth-watering and tend to satisfy any sweet tooth, you can see that there is a significant difference between chocolate and fudge!